KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 #### Notary Nodes are Special Miners on the KMD Blockchain

-Here is where our dPoW consensus mechanism diverges from the Bitcoin protocol’s limitations.
+Here is where our dPoW consensus mechanism diverges from the Bitcoin/Litecoin protocol’s limitations.
 In addition to performing the notarizations of the Komodo ecosystem, notary nodes are also a special type of blockchain miner.
 They have a certain feature in their underlying code that both enables them to maintain an effective and cost-efficient blockchain ecosystem and provides the notary nodes with a financial incentive.
 The combination of benefits prevents the Komodo ecosystem from falling into the trap of directly competing with other PoW networks for hash-rate security status.

 #### Each Notary Node Gets One Chance Per Every Sixty-Five Blocks to Mine on Easy